-- (a) To assist in controlling distribution system fault levels, Generators must ensure that generating units comply with the Network Service Provider's requirements relating to minimum fault current and maximum fault current contribution through a connection point. - (b) If the connection or disconnection of a User's small power station causes or is likely to cause excessively high or low fault levels, this must be addressed by other technical measures specified in the relevant connection agreement.
+- (a) To assist in controlling distribution system fault levels, Generators must ensure that generating units comply with the Network Service Provider's requirements relating to minimum fault current and maximum fault current contribution through a connection point. - (b) If the connection or disconnection of a User's small power station causes or is likely to cause excessively high or low fault levels, this must be addressed by other technical measures specified in the access contract. - (c) All generating units in small power stations, synchronous or otherwise, must provide voltage control within their own reactive power capabilities in accordance with clause 3.3.4.1 and the applicable control strategy, limits and ranges set out in clause 3.3.5.5.
+Generators must, if necessary, reduce active power or reactive power output or disconnect from the distribution system to ensure connection point voltage remains within the stipulated limits.